 4. Be proactive and swim in your (automatic) savings

 It’s not goodbye, it’s see you later.
 If setting aside any amount of money each month seems difficult, it is both smart and effective to automatically have it deducted from your monthly income.
-Look into payroll deduction or automatic transfers from your bank account and have your money move for you!
+Look into payroll deduction or automatic transfers from an outside account and have your money move for you!
 Saving any number of dollars before you need them leaves you more financially prepared for future expenses.

 Adapting to post-grad life is not always easy.
 As you continue navigating those first few months of added responsibilities, learning to manage your money correctly lessens some of that pressure.
 Even the simplest decisions that come your way each day are crucial to building a stable financial future.
 Is a new pair of shoes more important than your utilities?
 Will staying in for dinner allow you to save a little extra this week?
 Don’t forget: it’s possible to enjoy fun, new experiences while also being money smart.